isaksolheim/sudoku-solver-js/README.md

 # sudoku-solver-js
 This is a sudoku-solver and sudoku generater written 100% in javascript.
-The commenting is in norwegian, might translate it later...